Skip to content

 $$\delta_{total} = \frac{PL^3}{3EI} + \frac{PL}{A_v G}$$

-• Span-to-depth ratio > 10: Shear deformation is typically less than a few percent of total deflection.
-You can safely ignore it.
+• At span-to-depth ratios above 10, shear deformation is typically a few percent of total deflection.
+You can ignore it.

-• Span-to-depth ratio between 5 and 10: Shear effects start becoming noticeable—maybe 5-15% of total deflection.
+• Between 5 and 10, shear effects become noticeable, maybe 5-15% of total deflection.

-• Span-to-depth ratio < 5: You’re in “deep beam” territory.
-Shear deformation can be 20-30% or more of your total deflection.
+• Below 5, you’re in deep beam territory.
+Shear deformation can reach 20-30% or more of your total deflection.
 Ignoring it will underestimate your deflections.

-Common Mistake: Modeling plate girders, spandrel beams, or transfer beams as standard beam elements without including shear area.
-These members often have low span-to-depth ratios where shear flexibility matters.
+I see this come up most often when engineers model plate girders, spandrel beams, or transfer beams as standard beam elements without including shear area.
+These members tend to have low span-to-depth ratios where shear flexibility matters.

-For those who want to understand what’s happening mathematically, the beam stiffness matrix changes when you include shear deformation.
-The modified stiffness matrix includes a factor Γ:
+If you want to see what’s happening mathematically, the beam stiffness matrix changes when you include shear deformation.
+The modified matrix includes a factor Γ:

 $$\Gamma = \frac{12EI}{A_v G L^2}$$

-What this means practically: including shear deformation makes your structure more flexible, leading to larger deflections and potentially different load distributions in indeterminate structures.
+In practice, this means including shear deformation makes your structure more flexible, which leads to larger deflections and can change load distributions in indeterminate structures.

-You can probably ignore shear area (enter zero) when:
+You can probably ignore shear area (enter zero) for:

 • Standard floor beams and joists (\(L/d > 12\) typically)